BasileVu/AMT_project/README.md

 # AMT_project
-This is a simple docker - java EE application for our AMT course in HEIG-VD.
+This is a simple docker - java EE application for our AMT course at HEIG-VD.

+The purpose is to learn how multi-tier applications work and how to build them using various components (Servlets, JSP, Beans, DAO, ...) to produce a well-structured app.

+In this project, a user is able to create an account, login and see various informations about his account.
+A REST API can be used in order to do interact easily and quickly with the various informations stored in the database.

 ## Deploying the app
 Download/clone the repo, `cd` into it and just type `./deploy.sh`.